25 Easy Ways to Get Free Stuff Online

 Walmart sometimes gives away sample boxes containing various products at different times of the year.

-When I checked the page at this writing, the free sample boxes they were giving away included a beauty box (when you sign up, you get a different beauty box at four different times during the year) and they also had a box of baby samples you could sign up to get.
+When I checked the page at the time of this writing, the free sample boxes they gave away included a beauty box (when you sign up, you get a different beauty box at four different times during the year) and a box of baby samples.

 For instance, you may have to complete a baby registry to get baby samples.
-From the site page, it looked like you could get quite a bit of stuff in each box.
-They do charge a five-dollar shipping fee for each freebie box, however.
+Each box contains quite a bit of stuff from the site page.
+However, they charge a five-dollar shipping fee for each freebie box.

 18. Sample Source